 Further details of the site can be found here.

-Battle of Britain Memorial, Embankment, London.
+Battle of Britain Monument, Embankment, London.

 Sculpted by Paul Day, work on the site began in February 2005 with erection of a 82ft long granite base, in two parts, on which to stand the bronze sculpture.
 Created initially in wax, the sculptures were cast in bronze by Morris Singer in sections, each section depicting a scene relating to the Battle.
-The memorial was finally opened by HRH the Prince of Wales on 18th September 2005.
+The monument was finally opened by HRH the Prince of Wales on 18th September 2005.

 The main and most significant section shows pilots as they ‘scramble’ to their waiting aircraft.
 Around this, are scenes referring to the women who helped not only in the factories and munitions works, but those who ferried the vital aircraft to their airfields.
 Other scenes depict: workers in a slit trench watching the battle rage overhead, the gunners defending the airfield, a dogfight, observers, mechanics and fitters all of whom worked tireless to keep the damaged aircraft flying.
 Further depictions show pilots at rest, drinking tea and relaxing telling tales of heroism and narrow escapes.
 A prominent picture that came out of the battle and the following blitz, was that of Saint Paul’s Cathedral standing proud of the smoke as all London burns around it.
 This too has been immortalised in bronze on another of the 14 scenes.